snowkidind/sovcube.run/scripts/readme.md

 Since all token withdrawals are throttled at 100 BSOV per week, A user cannot manipluate the voting body by the "allocate, vote and dump" method without paying the penalty of a throttled withdrawal process.

-Over the course of its life the gonernance contract may have different requirements to bea top timelocker, perhaps the percentage in ownership required could be lowered, for example, in order to prevent large players from reducing the theoretical voting body to manipulable levels.
+Over the course of its life the governance contract may have different requirements to be a top timelocker, perhaps the percentage in ownership required could be lowered, for example, in order to prevent large players from reducing the theoretical voting body to manipulable levels.

 As it stands, the fund contract will contain these locked user deposits far after the life of the rewards program, which is intended to be run once and only once.
 Therefore, testing the post fund world is what this file is about in particular.